The silent film stars are part of a bustling programme that includes music from Minima and The Dodge Brothers

 The Dodge Brothers (Mark Kermode) Busking Challenge

-Scotland’s only silent film festival runs over five days with events, screenings, new commissions and workshops, featuring live music and storytelling by national and international musicians and performers.
-The programme is a mix of rare, recently re-discovered and classic silent films with live accompaniment, and also…
+Scotland's only silent film festival runs over five days with events, screenings and workshops, featuring live music and storytelling by national and international musicians and performers.
+This

 Written by: Frank R. Adams, Forrest Halsey, Sylvia LaVarre